anishathalye/linux-bootstrap/README.md

 ### mordor (r710)

 ```
-sudo apt install firmware-bnx2
+sudo apt install firmware-bnx2 firmware-qlogic
 ```

-**This firmware is required to use the NICs at all, so it's needed during install to configure the network.
-Using the Debian distribution that includes non-free firmware should solve this problem.**
+**This firmware (bnx2) is required to use the NICs at all, so it's needed during install to configure the network.
+Using the Debian distribution that includes non-free firmware solves this problem (because it includes bnx2).**

 ## set up dynamic dns